JustineLicuanan/sds-report-generation-system/README.md

-# SD Services MIS
+# SD Services SS

-This is an appointment system project.
+This is a scheduling system project.

 ## Usage